shooshx/cogntiv_ex/README.md

 - Added unit-test for the 2 rate trackers to make sure they do the same thing.
 - I tried using some socket options like `TCP_NODELAY`, `SO_SNDBUF` to make the networking faster and more predictable but that did not have any effect.
+- I tried playing with the server process priority to try to make the send rate more predictable but that also had no effect.